The Fed Declared Victory Over Inflation Too Soon

 The Federal Reserve might have declared victory over inflation too soon.

-We are barely a few weeks out from their new round of what was once called “quantitative easing” and prices on many items have already started to increase again.
+We are barely a few weeks out from their new round of what was once called “quantitative easing,” and prices on many items have already started to increase again.

 The mechanism in play here involves a series of causally related steps.
 Congress spends money.
-Treasury marks it as debt, which the Fed purchases with new money and adds that to its balance sheet.
+Treasury marks it as debt, which the Fed purchases with new money and adds to its balance sheet.
 The Fed lowers the interest rates it charges banks for loans, thus inspiring more lending, an easing that spreads to all debt maturities.

-At the end of the process, and contingent on factors like the pace of spending and the pathways the new money enters economic life, the result with a lag is a lower value of the dollar in terms of goods and services.
+At the end of the process, and contingent on factors like the pace of spending and the pathways along which the new money enters economic life, the result with a lag is a lower value of the dollar in terms of goods and services.

 The dollar is still strong internationally—its exchange rate with other currencies—which makes imports cheap and less susceptible to domestic inflationary pressures.
 Indeed, the imported goods inflation is far lower than the rate of dollar-produced goods.
 At the same time, the dollar has never been weaker domestically.